-Reflecting this need for additional supply, Landsvirkjun is considering a number of investment opportunities
+Reflecting this need for additional supply, Landsvirkjun is considering four investment opportunities:

-- " Upgrade of Hraunaeyjafoss Power Station upgrade (20 MW hydro) - " Expansion of Sigalda Hydropower Station (50 MW hydro)

-- " Construction of Hvammsvirkjun Power Station (95 MW hydro), with potential output of 720 GWh/year.
-This could be the first of three new hydropower stations on the Thjorsa river, located 120 kilometers east of Reykjavik.
-Two further plants, Holta and Urriðafoss, could be developed later downstream of Hvammur. - " Expansion of Peistareykir Power Station (45 MW geothermal), with potential output of 370 GWh/year
+- " Expansion of Sigalda Hydropower Station (50 MW hydro) - " Construction of Hvammsvirkjun Power Station (95 MW hydro), with potential output of 720 GWh/year.
+This could be the first of three new hydropower stations on the Thjorsa river, located 120 kilometers east of Reykjavik. - " Expansion of Peistareykir Power Station (45 MW geothermal), with potential output of 370 GWh/year - " Construction of Búrfellslundur Wind Farm (120 MW)